© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Candleston Castle is a scheduled monument protected by Cadw under reference GM095.
 View the official record →

-Candleston Castle is a medieval fortified manor house located in the Vale of Glamorgan, south Wales, dating primarily to the fourteenth and fifteenth centuries.
+Candleston Castle is a medieval fortified manor house located in Glamorgan, Wales, dating primarily to the fifteenth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM095.

 Candleston Castle dates from the medieval period, and is classified as a manor.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Candleston Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM095.